SIF162 Trans-University Microbiome Initiative (TUMI)

 Current Status: Active

-TUMI has funded 29 pilot projects, ranging from $10,000 to $100,000 awards, totalling $1,461,000 in funding.
-Five pilot awardees have secured external funding for complementary and/or follow-up studies directly linked to their pilot awards, totaling over $5,280,000 in total costs (Cowardin R01, Lukens R21, Rutkowski R01, Thomas R21, Jenior (Papin) K99).
-To date, TUMI has supported 40+ investigators in their research efforts and connected with investigators from 7 additional departments outside of the School of Medicine.
-TUMI has facilitated 6 new collaborative projects and launched an annual Microbiome, Metabolomics, and Data Science Course.
-TUMI served as an attractive resource at UVA in the selection of “Center for Chemical Currencies of a Microbial Planet” as a National Science Foundation, Science and Technology Center.
+TUMI has funded 29 pilot projects, ranging from $10k to $100k awards, totaling $1,461,000 in funding.
+Five pilot awardees have secured external funding for complementary and/or follow-up studies directly linked to their pilot awards, totaling almost $6M in total costs (Cowardin R01, Lukens R21, Rutkowski R01, Thomas R21, Jenior (Papin) K99, Moore Industry).
+To date, TUMI has supported >40 investigators in their research efforts and connected with investigators from 7 departments outside of the School of Medicine.
+TUMI has facilitated 8 new collaborative projects and launched an annual, international, Microbiome, Metabolomics, and Data Science Course.
+TUMI served as an attractive resource at UVA for the “Center for Chemical Currencies of a Microbial Planet” NSF Science and Technology Center.

-TUMI has submitted five proposals to fund TUMI Faculty, Data Scientists, Administrative Staff, and microbiome core facilities.
-These include P50 Intellectual and Developmental Disabilities Research Centers in 2020, resubmitted in 2021; two U19 Combating Antibiotic-Resistant Bacteria (CARB) Interdisciplinary Research Units in 2020; and the Prominence to Preeminence (P2PE) STEM Initiative “3MINDS” Maternal Microbiome Metabolism and Infant Neurocognitive Development Study in 2021.
-TUMI (Petri-Cowardin) will submit a U19 proposal that includes a Data Analysis Core to fund TUMI efforts.
-TUMI has connected with industry partners and secured a gift from Perrigo to support child-maternal microbiome research on Grounds that will continue to reduce barriers to entry into the field.
+To date, TUMI has submitted seven proposals to fund TUMI Faculty, Data Scientists, Administrative Staff, and microbiome core facilities.
+These include a P50 Intellectual and Developmental Disabilities Research Centers in 2020, resubmitted in 2021; two U19 Combating Antibiotic-Resistant Bacteria (CARB) Interdisciplinary Research Units in 2020; the Prominence to Preeminence (P2PE) STEM Initiative “3MINDS” Maternal Microbiome Metabolism and Infant Neurocognitive Development Study in 2021, U19 proposal that includes a Data Analysis Core to fund TUMI efforts (Petri, Cowardin, Moreau), and a P01 “Aging, Alzheimer’s disease and postoperative cognitive dysfunction” that hosts a microbiome core at UVA (Zuo-Gaultier-Hoffman).
+TUMI has connected with industry partners to secure a gift to support child-maternal microbiome research and is in the process of finalizing a Master Research Agreement to support long-term research collaborations between Perrigo and UVA investigators.